Dicut

 duals of the edges in the dicut form a directed cycle in the dual graph, and vice versa.

-A dijoin can be defined as a set of edges that crosses all dicuts; for this to exist, the given directed graph must be weakly connected.
+A dijoin can be defined as a set of edges that contains at least one edge from every dicut; for this to exist, the given directed graph must be weakly connected.
 When the edges of a dijoin are contracted, the result is a strongly connected graph.
 Woodall's conjecture, an unsolved problem in this area, states that in any directed graph the minimum number of edges in a dicut (the unweighted minimum closure) equals the maximum number of disjoint dijoins that can be found in the graph (a packing of dijoins).
 A fractional weighted version of the conjecture, posed by Jack Edmonds and Rick Giles, was refuted by Alexander Schrijver.
 In the other direction, the Lucchesi–Younger theorem states that the minimum size of a dijoin equals the maximum number of disjoint dicuts that can be found in a given graph.